simon-forman/Literature-as-Markdown/README.md

 Other excellent resources for classic books:
 * [Standard Ebooks](https://standardebooks.org/)
 * [Project Gutenberg](http://www.gutenberg.org/)

 [[List of Authors]]
 Important Note!
-These files are meant to be used in [Obsidian.md](https://obsidian.md/), the wikiLinks are not functional on Github.
+These files are meant to be used in [Obsidian.md](https://obsidian.md/), the WikiLinks are not functional on Github.

 ***
 ## Properties